 Before you start, tell PsychoPy® about your monitor(s) using the Monitor Center.
 That way you get to use units (like degrees of visual angle) that will transfer easily to other computers.

 Python is an ‘object-oriented’ programming language, meaning that most stimuli in PsychoPy® are represented by python objects, with various associated methods and information.

-Typically you should create your stimulus once, at the beginning of the script, and then change it as you need to later using set____() commands.
+Typically you should create your stimulus with the initial desired attributes once, at the beginning of the script, and then change select attributes later (see section below on setting stimulus attributes).
 For instance, create your text and then change its color any time you like:

-- a string, which is just some characters (as message.setText(‘world’) above)
+a string, which is just some characters (as message.text = ‘world’ above)

 Choose your favorite :-) However, you can’t assign elementwise:

 stim.ori = 90 # Rotate stimulus 90 degrees stim.opacity = 0.8 # Make the stimulus slightly transparent.